Accelerated optimization algorithms and ordinary differential equations: the convex non Euclidean case: Non-Euclidean accelerated ODEs and numerical schemes

 \subsection{An alternative primal/dual discretization}

 The need for the regularisation function $R$ in AMDR could be problematic.
 For example, in the case of the simplex, one possible choice of $R$ is an $\epsilon$-smooth entropy function \citep{KBB15,KKB15}.
-In that case, there is an efficient algorithm to implement Step 3 of AMDR, but unfortunately the value of $\gamma$ to be used depends on $\epsilon$ and the learning rate $h$ can become prohibitively small.
-Furthermore, beyond the simplex setting, it might not be obvious how to set $R$ and implement Step 3.
+In that case, there is an efficient algorithm to implement Step 3 of AMDR, but unfortunately the value of $\gamma$ to be used depends on $\epsilon$ and the learning rate $h$ can become prohibitively small { see also discussion in Remark \ref{rem:lr}}.
+Furthermore, beyond the simplex setting, it might not be obvious how to set $R$ and implement Step 3 { (see Section~\ref{sec:numerics})}.
 Motivated by this, we propose Algorithm \ref{alg:amd_us} (AMD) that is a natural generalization of Nesterov's method in the non-Euclidean setting and makes no use of a regularization step.
 A learning rate \(h>0\) and a sequence \(\{\gamma_k\}_{k=0}^\infty\) with \(\gamma_0=1\), \(\gamma_k \geq 1\), \(k= 1, 2,\dots\), are required.

 Note that Step 3 is equivalent to